concod/crypto-app/README.md

 # Cryptocurrency Application

-A comprehensive cryptocurrency application built with React.js, AG Grid, and Material-UI, featuring real-time updates, historical data, and a responsive design.
+A comprehensive cryptocurrency application built with React.js and Material-UI, featuring real-time updates, historical data, and a responsive design.
 This application allows users to track cryptocurrency prices, view detailed information about each coin, and manage favorite cryptocurrencies.

 ## Table of Contents